Frehley's Comet (album)

-Frehley's Comet is the second solo album by Ace Frehley, former lead guitarist of Kiss.
+Frehley's Comet is the second solo album by former Kiss guitarist Ace Frehley, and the first under the moniker Frehley's Comet.
 It was also the first album that Frehley released after leaving Kiss in 1982.

 Background

 Frehley formed his solo band in 1984.
 He went on tour to perform his Kiss classics and some new material, which was recorded with his new band.
-The original Frehley's Comet lineup consisted of Ace Frehley (on lead, backup vocals and lead guitar), Richie Scarlet (on lead, backup vocals, lead and rhythm guitar), John Regan (on bass guitar and backup vocals), Arthur Stead (on keyboards), and Anton Fig (on drums).
+The original Frehley's Comet lineup consisted of Ace Frehley (lead guitar, lead and backing vocals), Richie Scarlet (rhythm and lead guitar, lead and backing vocals), John Regan (bass, backing vocals), Arthur Stead (keyboards), and Anton Fig (drums).
 Fig also played drums on Frehley's 1978 Kiss solo album, as well as Kiss's Dynasty and Unmasked albums.
 In 1985, Richie Scarlet left the band to focus on a solo career.
-Scarlet's departure led to another lineup change with Arthur Stead being dropped and briefly replaced by Rob Sabino before Tod Howarth joining the band, handling the rhythm guitar, lead and backup vocals duties.
+Scarlet's departure led to another lineup change with Arthur Stead being dropped and briefly replaced by Rob Sabino before Tod Howarth joining the band, handling rhythm guitar, lead and backup vocals duties.
 The original Frehley's Comet lineup recorded various demos and songs around 1984 and 1985, and many of them were performed live; however, the songs from that era are still officially unreleased, and only a few of them made it to the final recording of Frehley's Comet.
-Notably, "Breakout", "Into the Night" (which was a cover of Russ Ballard), "We Got Your Rock", "Love Me Right", "Dolls", & "Stranger in a Strange Land" are the only songs on the record which were previously performed live in the band's early career and finally made it to the album.
+Notably, "Breakout", "Into the Night" (a Russ Ballard cover), "We Got Your Rock", "Love Me Right", "Dolls", & "Stranger in a Strange Land" are the only songs on the record which were previously performed live in the band's early career and finally made it to the album.